jswithalex/BACE-Winter2015/planning/Syllabus.md

 THE DOM
   + [Dom Ref: MZ Dev Netwk](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
+  + In short: The Dom 'makes web pages accessible to script' (above).
   + There is very important fourth element in our client-side picture so far.
 The DOM (document object model).
 This is a model of the html page as it exists after being integrated into the browser.

   + The Story: